-(1) As of December 31, 2019, refundable deposits mainly represented refundable deposits for the bidding of project asset construction rights and rooftop leases.
+- (2) As of December 31, 2020, refundable deposits mainly represented refundable deposits for interconnection, the bidding of project asset construction rights and rooftop leases. - (3) Allowance for credit losses mainly represented the portion of compensation receivable from Canadian authorities on closure of a certain project in Canada that the Company believes is not recoverable.